jdabassett/reading-notes/301/class05-reading.md

 * What is a “higher-order function”?

 ```
+Functions that operate on other functions, either by taking them as arguments or by returning them.
 ```

 * Explore the greaterThan function as defined in the reading.
 In your own words, what is line 2 of this function doing?

 ```
+It is using an arrow function that will be nested with the greaterThan function.
+In this way the greaterThan function can be accept parameters that when generating new functions that can rely on those parameters.
 ```

 * Explain how either map or reduce operates, with regards to higher-order functions.

 ```
+Both map and reduce accept functions(often arrow function) as a parameter to accomplish their tasks.
 ```

 ---